mendix/docs/content/howto/mobile/native-remote-notifications.md

 * Complete [How to Deploy Your First Mendix Native Mobile App](/howto/mobile/deploying-native-app) through the end of the *Making Your First Build* section

-## 3 Setting Up Your Mendix Project
+## 3 Setting Up Your Mendix App

-Create a Mendix project using the Native Mobile Quickstart starter app:
+Create a Mendix app using the Native Mobile Quickstart starter app:

 1. Open Mendix Studio Pro.
 Select **File** > **New App**, and then select the **Native Mobile Quickstart** app.
 1. Click **Use this starting point**.